Abdulhamid114/Dank-memer-coin-bomb-leecher/README.md

 **Coinbombleechsafe.py** (should be safe)

-The v3, it reply "i want money" whenever the bot says someone used a coinbomb, so people can't just say pls use coin a lot to prove you're boting
+The v3, it reply "i want money" whenever the bot says someone used a coinbomb, so people can't just say pls use coin a lot to prove you're botting

 It reply with a random delay from 750ms to 3000ms (easilly changeable in the script)